boygenius

 Billboard Performance

-the record debuted at #4 on the Billboard 200, topped the Vinyl Album Chart at #1, and secured #1 in the UK, Ireland, and Netherlands.
-The "Traffic Injection" strategy synchronized spend with chart reporting windows.
+The record debuted at #4 on the Billboard 200, topped the Vinyl Album chart at #1, and secured #1 in the UK, Ireland, and Netherlands.
+The "traffic injection" strategy synchronized spend with chart reporting windows.

 ROAS Efficiency